Merritt-Woodwork/merrittwoodwork.com/src/_jobs/sr--finance-manager.md

-  in the architectural mill work industry.&nbsp; Responsible for overseeing all financial and accounting activities of the Finance Department.&nbsp; This position has direct reporting responsibility over the AP/AR Administrator and Corporate Accountant.&nbsp; The controller will report directly to the Director of Finance.
+  in the architectural mill work industry.&nbsp; Responsible for overseeing all financial and accounting activities of the Finance Department.&nbsp; This position has direct reporting responsibility over the AP/AR Administrator and Corporate Accountant.&nbsp; The Accounting Manager will report directly to the Director of Finance.
 responsibilities_markdown: >-
   • &nbsp; &nbsp;Lead the implementation of a best in class financial statement